omari-kd/Environmental-Impact-on-Food-Production/README.md

 # Recommendations & Conclusion

-This document outlines evidence-based strategies to reduce the environmental impact of food production systems, focusing on land use optimisation, greenhouse gas emission reduction, freshwater conservation, water scarcity, eutrophication.
+This section outlines evidence-based strategies to reduce the environmental impact of food production systems, focusing on land use optimisation, greenhouse gas emission reduction, freshwater conservation, water scarcity, eutrophication.
 These recommendations address the most resource-intensive food categories and propose sustainable alternatives.

 ## 1. Reducing Environmental Impact of Animal Products